 If these are relevant, be sure to mention it to your vet!

 Yep, dogs can have allergies too!
 Just like humans, they can be allergic to food, medications, chemicals, and environmental factors like insect bites or pollen.
-And while there are many ways an allergy can manifest, but among the most common symptoms is itchy, red, and dry skin.
+Indeed, there are many ways an allergy can manifest, but among the most common symptoms is itchy, red, and dry skin.
 These reactions may occur seconds after exposure (such as skin contact with irritating chemicals), or hours after exposure (such as ingesting an allergen in food).

 It can be quite difficult to determine if an allergy is indeed the cause for your dog’s crusty skin, but it’s even harder to pinpoint exactly which allergen is involved.
-Your dog may have to undergo different kinds of diagnostic tests to completely rule this out.
+Your dog may have to undergo different kinds of diagnostic tests to rule this out.

 When we think of allergies, we think that it happens after exposure to something new.
-But in fact, allergies can be developed.
-This means that your dog’s immune system can react disproportionately to something that he has been eating or exposed to for months.
+But in fact, allergies can be developed, this means that your dog’s immune system can react disproportionately to something that he has been eating or exposed to for months.

 Finding out your dog’s allergy requires (1) knowing exactly what your dog eats or gets in contact with, and (2) close observation over a long period of time.
-Here are some questions you can ask yourself to help your vet determine if an allergic reaction is the root of the problem:
+Here are some questions you can ask yourself to help your vet determine if an allergic reaction is the source of the problem:

 - Has there been a recent change in your dog’s routine?